-For the proposed Nationwide Permit 16, Return Water from Upland Contained Disposal Areas, the certification is conditioned as follows to comply with OAC 785: 45-5-9(b) and OAC 785: 45-5-12(f)(7) and (8).
-A plan describing best management practices for sediment control in return water shall be submitted to, and approved by DEQ before any discharge can be commenced.
+For Nationwide Permit 16, Return Water From Upland Contained Disposal Areas, the certification is conditioned as follows: a DEQ approved set of Best Management Practices for sediment control in return water shall be submitted to the DEQ, approved, and implemented before commencing any discharge.

-DEQ acknowledges that the potential to use NWP 34, 48.
-54, A, and B in Oklahoma is not likely.
-However, for administrative clarity the Water Quality Certification is denied for the proposed NWP 34, 48, 54, A, and B.
+The DEQ acknowledges that the potential to use NWP 34, 48 or 54 in Oklahoma is not likely.
+However, for administrative clarity the Water Quality Certification is denied for NWP 34, 48, and 54.